 10 Family Ski Resorts in or near Connecticut

-If this winter does not allow for snowy escapes to northern New England, fear not: Ski resorts in Connecticut or just over the Massachusetts or New York borders offer plenty of thrills for easier-to-manage day trips for families.
-Below is an overview of some of the area's best kid-friendly ski resorts, whether you love zooming down slopes on skis or in the comfort of a snow tube.
-Most are operating with capacity restrictions and social distancing measures in lift lines and lodges to keep visitors safe while they're enjoying the fresh air and exercise.
+Families need not flee to northern New England for snowy escapes.
+There are great family ski resorts in Connecticut or close by in Massachusetts and New York that offer plenty of thrills for easier-to-manage day trips.
+Below is an overview of some of the area's best kid-friendly ski resorts, whether you love zooming down the slopes on skis or from the comfort of a snow tube.

 Let's face it: the coldest season is much more fun if you stay active and enjoy the outdoors.
-Our Mommy Poppins Connecticut Winter Fun Guide highlights plenty of more ways to help you do just that!
-For even more skiing and snow sports ideas, browse our Ski and Snow Sports Guide, too.
+Our Mommy Poppins Connecticut Winter Fun Guide highlights plenty more ways to help you do just that!
+For even more winter sports in Connecticut, browse our Ski and Snow Sports Guide.
+And if you're looking for a family ski vacation well beyond the Nutmeg State, don't miss The Best Ski Resorts in the US.

 1. Mohawk Mountain Ski Area - Cornwall